status-im/nimbus-eth2/docs/the_nimbus_book/src/migration.md

 You can export Lighthouse's database with this command:
 ```
-lighthouse account validator slashing-protection export lighthouse_interchange.json
+lighthouse account validator slashing-protection export slashing-protection.json
 ```

-This will export your history in the correct format to `lighthouse_interchange.json`.
+This will export your history in the correct format to `slashing-protection.json`.

-To be extra sure that your validator has stopped, wait a few epochs and confirm that your validator have stopped attesting (check [beaconcha.in](https://beaconcha.in/)).
+> **Tip:** To be extra sure that your validator has stopped, wait a few epochs and confirm that your validator has stopped attesting (check it's recent history on [beaconcha.in](https://beaconcha.in/)).
 Then go to [step 3](./migration.md#step-3---import-your-validator-keys-into-nimbus).

-### Export from Teku
+### From Teku

 #### 1. Disable Teku